zoogenic/Grobner-Shirshov-bases/README.rst

 Grobner-Shirshov-bases
 ======================

-A C++ library for calculating Grobner-Shirshov bases for semigroups
+A C++ library for calculating Grobner-Shirshov bases for involutive groups

 * The project is developing under Eclipse CDT (Kepler)
 * GCC 4.8.1